dotnet/Nerdbank.GitVersioning/readme.md

 This NuGet package creates these attributes at build time based on version information found in your `version.txt` file and your git repo's HEAD position.

+Note: After first installing the package, you need to commit the version.txt file so that it will be picked up during the build's version generation.
+If you build prior to committing, the version number produced will be 0.0.x.

 ### version.txt file

 You must define a version.txt file in your project directory or some ancestor of it.

-By convention it is often found in the root directory of your git repo.
+When the package is installed, a version.txt file is created in your project directory (for NuGet 2.x clients).
+This ensures backwards compatability where the installation of this package will not cause the assembly version of the project to change.
+If you would like the same version number to be applied to all projects in the repo, then you may move the file to the root directory of your git repo.

 Here is the content of a sample version.txt file you may start with (do not indent):